Chetan Sharma: International career

+1986 Austral-Asia Cup final

+Sharma is infamously remembered for bowling the last ball to Pakistani batting great Javed Miandad in the final of the Austral-Asia cup in Sharjah in 1986.
+With Pakistan needing four runs to win off the final ball, Sharma bowled a low full toss outside the leg stump, and Miandad's towering, last-ball six constituted the first instance until then that an international game had ended in that manner.
+That defeat started a chain of defeats for Indian cricket team in Sharjah.

 1987 World Cup

 In the Reliance World Cup in 1987, Sharma took the first hat-trick in the history of tournament when he clean bowled Ken Rutherford, Ian Smith and Ewen Chatfield of New Zealand off consecutive balls.